OpenSILEX/opensilex/opensilex-doc/src/main/resources/specs/global_uri_search.md

 - Use case #1: The user can enter a URI in a search box in the application header and hit a search button.
 (Enter a URI)
 - Use case #2: After hitting search the user either receives a URI non-existing message where the result should be, or a box containing the results.
 (Does the URI exist?)
 - Use case #3: Inside the result box the default returned elements will be type, label, metadata and a link to details page or popup.
-- Use case #4: For elements where multiple URIs can exist (for now only Scientific Objects), the same data will be shown with an added pop-up box to select which experiment to show from
+- Use case #4: For elements where multiple URIs can exist (for now only Scientific Objects), we will always show the information from the GLOBAL context.
+The global ScientificObject details page already contains links to the Experiments.

-> Valentin : Pour les objets scientifiques, on peut aussi imaginer simplement afficher le label global (et pas les labels par XP), et le lien vers la page de détail globale.
-De cette manière pas besoin de dupliquer la logique d'affichage de l'OS par expé (c'est géré par la page de détail globale)

 ## Design specifications